- lineal_path_distribution(im, bins=10, voxel_size=1, log=False)¶

 log (boolean) – If

 True(default) the size data is converted to log (base-10) values before processing.
-This can help to plot wide size distributions or to better visualize the in the small size region.
+This can help to plot wide size distributions or to better visualize data in the small size region.
 Note that you should not anti-log the radii values in the retunred

-tuple, since the binning is performed on the logged radii values.
+results, since the binning is performed on the logged radii values.